-Leaders should be constantly evolving as professionals and developing their skills, and one way to do this is by challenging yourself in the workplace.
+Leaders should be constantly evolving as professionals and developing their skills, and one way you can do this is by challenging yourself in the workplace.
 You can start by asking your superiors for additional leadership-based responsibilities.
-This could include managing sub-teams, providing training to more junior employees, and attending leadership meetings where appropriate..
-You may also seek out workshops or online training courses that teach you about unfamiliar skills.
+This could include managing additional teams, providing training to more junior employees, and attending leadership meetings where appropriate.
+You may also seek out workshops or online training courses that teach you unfamiliar skills.

 The process of becoming an exceptional leader requires hard work and continuous self-improvement.
 Those who make an effort to develop their leadership skills will become valuable professionals who leave a positive impact on any organization.